saschuta/punitmodel/README.md

-# punitmodel
+# P-unit model

 Cell specific integrate-and-fire type models for a population of P-unit electroreceptors of Apteronotus leptorhynchus